mrc-ide/individual/joss/paper.md

 from the start.

-`individual` is an R package which provides users a set of useful primitive elements for specifying their model, with special attention given to the types of models encountered in infectious disease epidemiology.
-Users build models with data structures exposed by the package to specify variables for each individual in the simulated population.
+`individual` is an R package which provides users a set of useful primitive elements for specifying individual based simulation models, with special attention models for infectious disease epidemiology.
+Users build models by specifying variables for each characteristic of individuals in the simulated population by using data structures exposed by the package.
 The package provides efficient methods for finding subsets of individuals based on these variables, or cohorts.
 Cohorts can then be targeted for variable updates or scheduled for events.
 Variable updates queued during a time step are executed at the end of a discrete time step,